Infinitode/OPEN-ARC/README.md

 ## Introduction
 OPEN-ARC aims to democratize AI research by providing a collaborative platform where users can:
 - Access and work on various AI problem sets.
-- Contribute their own solutions and improvements.
+- Contribute their solutions and improvements.
 - Learn from others' approaches and findings.
 - Help improve AI models for real-world applications and communities.

 ## Installation
-To get started with OPEN-ARC, clone the repository or start from your own notebook either locally or in Kaggle or Colab using the provided datasets.
+To start with OPEN-ARC, clone the repository or start from your notebook locally or in Kaggle or Colab using the provided datasets.

 ```bash
 git clone https://github.com/infinitode/open-arc.git